sxa/website-v2/content/blog/early-access-builds-feb2024/index.md

 - https://api.adoptium.net/v3/binary/version/jdk-21.0.3+2-ea-beta/linux/aarch64/jdk/hotspot/normal/adoptium

-Also while it is not the recommended way to retrieve them you can also find the releases named with an ea-beta suffix directly on the github releases pages such as
+Also while it is not the recommended way to retrieve them you can also find the releases named with an ea-beta suffix directly on the GitHub releases pages such as

 - https://github.com/adoptium/temurin21-binaries/releases?q=ea-beta&expanded=true